Mary de Rachewiltz

-Mary de Rachewiltz (born Maria Rudge; July 9, 1925) is an Italian-American poet and translator.
+Mary de Rachewiltz (born Maria Rudge, 9 July 1925) is an Italian-American poet and translator.
+She is the daughter of the American poet Ezra Pound, whose The Cantos she translated into Italian.
+Her childhood memoir Discretions was published in 1971.

 Early life and education

 De Rachewiltz was born Maria Rudge in Brixen, Italy, on July 9, 1925, the daughter of Olga Rudge, a classical violinist, and Ezra Pound, who was married to Dorothy Shakespear.
 Her mother placed the girl in the care of a peasant couple after her birth; she was raised on their farm in Gais in the Italian Tyrol.
 She grew up on a farm speaking the local dialect of German, but when she was older, she began to join her mother, and sometimes Pound, at Olga's house in Venice.
 There Maria was exposed to a world of culture, literature and politics.
-In the Tyrolean village, she had access to only two books, but when with her parents, she made full use of a large library, was expected to speak Italian, and wear white gloves.
+In the Tyrolean village, she had access to only two books, but when with her parents, she made full use of a large library, was expected to speak Italian and wear white gloves.
 As a teenager, she moved away from the mountains and at that point, Pound took her education in hand.
 During World War II while Pound was making fascist radio broadcasts for Rome radio, he simultaneously took time to teach his daughter literature, telling her "I can only teach you the profession I know."